huggingface/diffusers/docs/source/en/tutorials/freeu.md

-# FreeU to improve generation quality
+# Improve generation quality with FreeU

 [[open-in-colab]]

-Usually a UNet is responsible for denoising during the reverse diffusion process.
-The features inside the UNet can be boradly classified distinctively:
+The UNet is responsible for denoising during the reverse diffusion process, and there are two distinct features in its architecture:

-1. Backbone features
+1. Backbone features primarily contribute to the denoising process
-2. Skip features

-In [FreeU: Free Lunch in Diffusion U-Net](https://hf.co/papers/2309.11497), Si et al. investigate the contributions of these features in the context of diffusion.
-They found out that backbone features primarily contribute to the denoising process while the skip features mainly introduce high-frequency features into the decoder module.
-Furthermore, the skip features can make the network overlook the semantics baked in the backbone features.
+2. Skip features mainly introduce high-frequency features into the decoder module and can make the network overlook the semantics in the backbone features

-To mitigate these issues, the authors introduce the **FreeU mechanism** where they simply reweigh the contributions sourced from the UNet’s skip connections and backbone feature maps, to leverage the strengths of both components.
+However, the skip connection can sometimes introduce unnatural image details.
+[FreeU](https://hf.co/papers/2309.11497) is a technique for improving image quality by rebalancing the contributions from the UNet’s skip connections and backbone feature maps.

-FreeU is an inference-time mechanism meaning that it does not require any additional training.
-It is completely technique that works with different tasks such as text-to-image, image-to-image, and text-to-video.
+FreeU is applied during inference and it does not require any additional training.
+The technique works for different tasks such as text-to-image, image-to-image, and text-to-video.

-In this guide, we will discuss how to apply FreeU for different pipelines like [`StableDiffusionPipeline`], [`StableDiffusionXLPipeline`], and [`TextToVideoSDPipeline`].
+In this guide, you will apply FreeU to the [`StableDiffusionPipeline`], [`StableDiffusionXLPipeline`], and [`TextToVideoSDPipeline`].

 ## StableDiffusionPipeline